Dumfries: Sport

-Queen of the South represent Dumfries and the surrounding area in the second level of the country's professional football system, the Scottish Championship.
+Queen of the South represent Dumfries and the surrounding area in the third level of the country's professional football system, the Scottish League One.
 Palmerston Park on Terregles Street is the home ground of the team.
 This is on the Maxwelltown side of the River Nith.
 They reached the 2008 Scottish Cup Final, losing 3–2 to Rangers.
 Dumfries City VFC are a virtual football club from the town.
 Dumfries Saints Rugby Club is one of Scotland's oldest rugby clubs having been admitted to the Scottish Rugby Union in 1876–77 as "Dumfries Rangers".

 Dumfries is also home to a number of golf courses: